HOO BOY, WHAT A YEAR, AMIRITE?

 Piggy: It’s groundbreaking!
 One of the things I hope stays after the pandemic is over.

 Katelyn: Once you’ve applied for one of those programs, it’s time to pivot, innovate, and get creative!
 Where can you change your prior offerings up if you’re self-employed to cater to current needs?
-If you were formerly employed, where can your skillsets be used online?
+If you were formerly employed, where can you use your skillsets online?
 UpWork, Craigslist, even a ton of Facebook groups have fantastic audiences for getting a new business off the ground, and now is a great time to start one.
 Plus, starting a new business or adding to your current offerings should give you more income stability if/when things bounce back to the new normal.

 The new normal